fxs130430/SHAP_FOLD/README.md

     + Run the Python sccript as follows:<pre> python training.py </pre>.
     + Upon sucessful execution it will produce 6 files including 2 Prolog files with ".pl" extension.
 Make sure that all files are put in the same folder that the jar file "UFOLD.java" is located.
 3. Run the FOLD algorithm as follows: <pre> java -jar fold.jar -mode shapfold <dataset_name> </pre>
-4. Upon sucessful execution, the file "hypothesis.txt" will be created.
+4. Upon successful execution, the file "hypothesis.txt" will be created.
 It contains a logic program that would explain the underlying logic of the statistical model trained using "training.py" script.